 The gingerbread recipe I grew up on was courtesy of our family friend, Betty Crocker.
-My mother, or sometimes my grandmother if we were at her house, would pull out a box of gingerbread mix, bake it, and serve it to the family sitting in the living room by the fire.
-Nobody cared that it was from a box and I have good memories of impromptu gingerbread made on happy, cold, evenings by someone who was in a good enough mood to go bake it.
+My mother, or sometimes my grandmother, would pull out a box of gingerbread mix, bake it, and serve it to the family in the living room.
+Nobody cared that it was from a box, and I have good memories of impromptu gingerbread made on happy, cold, evenings by someone who was in a good enough mood to go bake it.

-When I took over the cooking in my teens, I tried to impress the family by making scratch gingerbread.
+In my teens I tried to impress the family by making scratch gingerbread.
 It was darker and less sweet than the box mix, but that’s all I can remember.
 At some point, probably when I went off to college, I stopped making it and forgot which recipe to use.

 With the cold months, I’ve been thinking about reviving the gingerbread tradition and looking through scratch recipes that might be like the one I used to make.
 Yesterday I baked this one from The Dairy Hollow House Cookbook.
 It’s interesting in that it starts with a dry mixture and the fat (butter, but you can use shortening if you want) is cut in before adding the wet ingredients.
 The result is an ultra-moist cake that tastes even better on Day 2 when the flavors have settled.
 Fuzz seemed to like this and I thought it was good, but it wasn’t quite as molasses-y as I remember my old recipe to be.
 It is a favorite of many, however, and after I made it I found a few other bloggers who raved about it.
 If you like rich, sweet, gingerbread, this one’s worth a try.
 In the meantime, I’m still on the hunt for one that’s dark, spicy and less sweet.